HzaCode/Athlytics/CONTRIBUTING.md

 # Contributing to Athlytics

-Thank you for considering contributing to Athlytics!
-We welcome contributions from the community.

 ## How to Contribute

 We follow a "GitHub Flow" like process where contributions are made through Pull Requests.
 To make a contribution, please follow these steps: